What Does My Towing Capacity Mean?

 When it’s time to take care of tough jobs–or to move your favorite toys–hitching up a trailer can make things a lot easier.
 Whether you’re using your vehicle to tow a trailer or boat on the odd weekend or putting it to work day in and day out, understanding your towing capacity is crucial to ensure you don’t put unnecessary wear and tear on your vehicle’s parts.

-At our Long Beach area RAM and Jeep dealership, a lot of folks are interested to learn more about just how capable their vehicles are.
+At our Signal Hill Dodge, RAM, and Jeep dealership, serving Long Beach and Huntington Beach, a lot of folks are interested to learn more about just how capable their vehicles are.
 Towing boils down to more than just power, though.
 In addition to your engine and transmission producing the power you need to tow, your suspension needs to support the added stress and your brakes need to be able to slow your load.

 When you’re looking to get down to business and deal with some weighty cargo, there are three key figures you need to know.
 You’ll find your vehicles weight ratings in your owner’s manual.